Kays Ruiz-Atil: Barcelona B

 On 12 July 2021, Ruiz-Atil returned to Barcelona, signing a three-year contract with an option for a further two years.
 He was assigned to the reserve team in the Primera División RFEF.
 His buyout clause was set at 50 million euros, and upon a promotion to the first team, the clause would have risen to 100 million.
 He made his debut on 6 November in a 4–0 home win against Sevilla Atlético, coming on as an 81st-minute substitute for Antonio Aranda.
 On 11 May 2022, Barcelona announced that they had terminated Ruiz-Atil's contract.

 Auxerre

 On 28 June 2022, Ruiz-Atil signed with newly promoted Ligue 1 side Auxerre on a three-year contract.
 He chose the number 18 jersey at the club.
 On 31 August, he made his debut for Auxerre in a 2–1 away defeat to Lyon, his hometown club.

 On 12 July 2023, Auxerre announced that they had terminated Ruiz-Atil's contract.

 Francs Borains

 Having not featured in a match since November 2022, Ruiz-Atil joined Challenger Pro League side Francs Borains on a free transfer in May 2024.

+RFC Liège

+On 20 January 2026, Ruiz-Atil joined RFC Liège in the Challenger Pro League on one-and-a-half-year contract with an option for an additional year.